ScriptLineStudios/Spark/README.md

 # Spark
-Spark- An easy to use python graphics library build using OpenGL and C.
+Spark - An easy to use python graphics library that allows for easy interaction with OpenGL.
+Perfect for making games!

 ```python
 import spark